Incompatibility as a resource for programmable quantum instruments: Relationship with Steering and Measurement Incompatibility

 \subsection{Steering-equivalence mapping}

 The concept of ``steering-equivalent observables'' (SEO) plays an essential role in studying the relationship between EPR steering and measurement incompatibility~\cite{Uola-2015a}.
-Now we generalize this concept from state assemblages to PIDs (i.e., to channel assemblages), so as to connect PID non-simplicity (channel steering) with PMD non-simplicity (measurement incompatibility).
-Given a PID $\pd{\Lambda}\equiv\{\Lambda_{x_1|x_0}^{A_0\to A_1}\}_{x_0,x_1}$, the non-signaling constraint guarantees the existence of the following channel,
+Now we generalize this concept from state assemblages to PIDs (i.e., to channel assemblages), so as to connect PID nonsimplicity (i.e., channel steering) with PMD nonsimplicity (i.e., measurement incompatibility).
+Given a PID $\pd{\Lambda}\equiv\{\Lambda_{x_1|x_0}^{A_0\to A_1}\}_{x_0,x_1}$, the nonsignaling constraint guarantees the existence of the following channel:

 The Choi operator of $\Lambda_{x_1|x_0}^{A_0\to A_1}$ is given by

 where $\rpl{A}_0$ is a system isomorphic to $A_0$ and $\phi_+^{A_0\rpl{A}_0}\equiv\sum_{i,j}\op{i}{j}^{A_0}\otimes\op{i}{j}^{\rpl{A}_0}$.
 The Choi operator of $\Lambda^{A_0\to A_1}$ is given by